susMdT/LoudSunRun/README.md

 Sleep(2000);
 ```
 ## Concerns
 I have not done extensive testing with this.
 I only called a few functions and tried a local shellcode injection.
 Could be some edge cases I haven't considered.
 Also I don't have a huge background in this stuff, so there could be some inaccuracies.
-The r10-r15, rdi, and rsi are not restored cause I was too lazy to implement that.

 Please reach out to me so I can learn cause I'm dumb as fuck.
 Godspeed.